 These changes might affect how some apps work or how people use their Macs day to day, so it’s a good idea to start preparing.
 That means checking if your Mac can run Tahoe, testing important apps to make sure they still work, and helping your team get used to the new layout and features.

-If you’re still using macOS Ventura, now’s a good time to start planning an upgrade so your Mac stays secure and up to date.
+If you’re still using macOS Ventura, now is the time to plan your upgrade to ensure your Mac remains secure, compliant, and fully functional.

 Don’t let ageing technology hold you back